 The greatest asset of the Piranha is its price.
 As of this writing it ties the Edelrid for the cheapest in the test and is less than half the price of the NIAD.
 For comparable emergency performance, that’s a good value.

 While the other three knives all had reasonable arguments in their favor, the Edelrid was the opposite.
 I hate to say it, but I don’t recommend this knife to anyone.

 We can start with performance, where the Edelrid was a distant, distant last.

 The other three knives all cut through a standard 18mm sling in under ten seconds.
 The Rope Tooth took more than a minute and a half.
 The serrated blade seemed both dull and prone to snags, and it required far more energy to cut through even thin material.

 Although it has the longest blade of any knife in our test, the plastic handle is shorter than the Spatha’s and has no texture for grip.
 It’s still more versatile than the emergency knives, but it’s not reassuring during all-around use.

 Worst of all, however, is the Rope Tooth’s locking mechanism — which just didn’t work.
 With disturbingly little pressure, the knife would fold from its open and locked position.
 Both my fellow tester and I cut ourselves due to this flaw.

-The Rope Tooth is cheaper than the Spatha, but in this case the extra $10 is well worth spending.
-With such serious flaws, we think the Rope Tooth is poor value even at $20.
+The Rope Tooth is cheaper than the Spatha, but in this case the extra money is well worth spending.
+With such serious flaws, we think the Rope Tooth is poor value even at for how cheap it is.